ceari/edacc_web/specification.rst

-EDACC is being extended to allow the specification of properties of results and instances, for example the "quality" or "simplicity" of a solution produced by a solver.
+EDACC is being extended to allow the specification of properties of results and instances, for example the "quality" or "simplicity" of a solution produced by a solver or the number of variable flips needed.
 These properties can be calculated for all results and instances before the release phase and then be used by the web competition system to show various plots or allow statistical evaluation by calculating correlation coefficients etc.

 Some examples:

-- CPU time comparsion of 2 solvers in a scatter plot
+- CPU time comparsion of 2 solvers in a scatter plot.
-- Cactus plot of the number of instances solver given a certain amount of CPU time of all solvers in an experiment
+- Cactus plot of the number of instances solver given a certain amount of CPU time of all solvers in an experiment.
-- CPU time vs. Memory scatter plot of one solver
+- CPU time vs. Memory scatter plot of one solver on the instances of an experiment.

+Additional features:

+- exportable plots (as PDF, SVG, raw numbers, ...)
+- Instance filtering for the relevant plots that contain more than one instance.
+- "clickable" points in the plots leading e.g. to the instance they represent.

 Technical Details, Implementation
 ---------------------------------

-The EDACC Web Competition System will be implemented in Python using various widely used libraries and will be able to run on any web server that supports the Python WSGI standard and has access to an EDACC database.
+The EDACC Web Competition System will be implemented in Python utilizing various widely used libraries and will be able to run on any web server that supports the WSGI standard and has access to an EDACC database.
 To render plots it will interface the statistical computing language R.